 - Background remover – yes there are nifty free sites which do this anyway, but it’s super handy to be able to do it with one-click without leaving Canva.

 - Gifs! – the paid version lets you make gifs but I honestly haven’t tried this yet because I think if I go down that rabbit hole you will never see me again!
 But one day…

 Your Favorite Free Graphic Design Tool

 What about you?
-Do you use any of these tools?
-Are there any others you recommend?
-Let me know in the comments!
+Do you use any of these free graphic design tools?
+Any others you recommend?
+Let us know in the comments!